$551,752Average Value$293Average Price per Sq Ft3Homes For Sale

 View GreatSchools Rating Methodology

-On average, homes in Midvale Heights, Madison sell after 26 days on the market compared to the national average of 52 days.
-The median sale price for homes in Midvale Heights, Madison over the last 12 months is $511,500, consistent with the median home sale price over the previous 12 months.
+On average, homes in Midvale Heights, Madison sell after 22 days on the market compared to the national average of 53 days.
+The median sale price for homes in Midvale Heights, Madison over the last 12 months is $520,000, up 2% from the median home sale price over the previous 12 months.

 For the first time in nearly 60 years, this well-cared-for ranch home is ready to welcome a new owner!
 Thoughtfully maintained & in immaculate condition, it offers a comfortable layout w/ hardwd flrs throughout main level.
 The eat-in kitchen has been tastefully updated w/ granite countertops, SS appliances, & modern cabinetry.
 A pass-through opens to the family rm addition, with a cozy gas FP &

-Opening Fall of 2025!
+NOW OPEN!
 West End is a brand-new luxury apartment community featuring top of the line options.
-Located on the west side of Madison we are adjacent to the Research Park, Odana School Dog Park and Hy-Vee grocery store.
-Located just off Whitney Way we are only a couple of blocks from the Beltline for convenient access to about anywhere in Madison and roughly 1.5 miles to both Hilldale
+Located on the west side of Madison, we are adjacent to the Research Park, Odana School Dog Park and Hy-Vee grocery store.
+Located just off Whitney Way we are only a couple of blocks from the Beltline for convenient access to about anywhere in Madison and roughly 1.5 miles to both Hilldale and West

 Our luxury apartment homes offer studio, 1, 2 and 3 bedrooms in Madison with carefree living at its finest.
 Apartments feature a GE stainless steel appliance package, granite countertops, ceramic tile flooring, a patio or balcony, in unit washer and dryer, walk-in closets, central heating and air, large windows and contemporary lighting.
 Tyberius Terrace amenities feature underground parking,